ponylang/ponylang-website/docs/use/infrastructure.md

 We have a variety of different types of images available.
 See the repository for more information.
 A variety of different images are available including:

 - Build environments with the Pony compiler and SSL libraries installed.
 These are updated nightly and for each release of the Pony compiler.
-- Build environment with the Pony compiler and PRCE installed.
+- Build environment with the Pony compiler and PCRE installed.
 It is updated nightly and for each release of the Pony compiler.

 ## Tools